rhdoshi595/Foodiebook/README.md

 [Project proposal circa 12/3/16](docs/README.md)

 Foodiebook is a clone of Facebook built using Ruby, Rails, React, Redux, and PostgreSQL.
-The purpose of this project is to solidify what we learned over the past several months at App Academy NYC.
-The clone features fake profiles from the show Bob's Burgers.
+The clone features fake profiles from the show Bob's Burgers and Archer.

 ![foodiebook](/docs/demo-pics/login-signup-page.png)